maxchehab/phelia/README.md

 </p>

 # ⚡ Phelia

-Phelia is a framework that lets you build interactive Slack applications without the webhook and JSON headache.
-Traditionally, building an interactive Slack application required that you _designed_ an interface with [Slack's Block Kit JSON schema](https://api.slack.com/tools/block-kit-builder).
-When you received one of the many interaction webhook payloads you would update the message with a new JSON schema.
-This leads to code fragmentation and slow development.
+> React for Slack Apps

-This framework was created to help you intuitively create Slack applications without needing to know how underlying storage, state, webhooks, or message publishing works.
-All you gotta know is [React](https://reactjs.org/) :).
+Build interactive Slack apps without webhooks or JSON headache.
+If you know React, you know how to make a Slack app.

-Check out the [docs](https://github.com/maxchehab/phelia/wiki/Documentation) for more information.
+See: [docs](https://github.com/maxchehab/phelia/wiki/Documentation) for more info or just get started:

 # Quick start